bytecodealliance/wasmtime/cranelift/docs/ir.rst

 These types are not part of the normal SSA type system.
 They are used to indicate the different kinds of immediate operands on an instruction.

-.. type:: imm64
+imm64
     A 64-bit immediate integer.
 The value of this operand is interpreted as a signed two's complement integer.
 Instruction encodings may limit the valid range.

-    In the textual format, :type:`imm64` immediates appear as decimal or hexadecimal literals using the same syntax as C.
+    In the textual format, `imm64` immediates appear as decimal or hexadecimal literals using the same syntax as C.

-.. type:: offset32
+offset32
     A signed 32-bit immediate address offset.

-    In the textual format, :type:`offset32` immediates always have an explicit sign, and a 0 offset may be omitted.
+    In the textual format, `offset32` immediates always have an explicit sign, and a 0 offset may be omitted.

-.. type:: ieee32
+ieee32
     A 32-bit immediate floating point number in the IEEE 754-2008 binary32 interchange format.
 All bit patterns are allowed.

-.. type:: ieee64
+ieee64
     A 64-bit immediate floating point number in the IEEE 754-2008 binary64 interchange format.
 All bit patterns are allowed.

-.. type:: bool
+bool
     A boolean immediate value, either false or true.

-    In the textual format, :type:`bool` immediates appear as 'false' and 'true'.
+    In the textual format, `bool` immediates appear as 'false' and 'true'.

-.. type:: intcc
+intcc
     An integer condition code.
-See the :inst:`icmp` instruction for details.
+See the `icmp` instruction for details.

-.. type:: floatcc
+floatcc
     A floating point condition code.
-See the :inst:`fcmp` instruction for details.
+See the `fcmp` instruction for details.

-The two IEEE floating point immediate types :type:`ieee32` and :type:`ieee64` are displayed as hexadecimal floating point literals in the textual :term:`IR` format.
+The two IEEE floating point immediate types `ieee32` and `ieee64` are displayed as hexadecimal floating point literals in the textual :term:`IR` format.
 Decimal floating point literals are not allowed because some computer systems can round differently when converting to binary.
 The hexadecimal